marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

       ACTION      =>       ASSERT
 ```

-The BasketListViewComponent.Invoke() returns a IViewComponentResult, which is an interface.
+The `BasketListViewComponent.Invoke()` method returns a `IViewComponentResult`, which is an interface.
 But we must make sure the object returned by the method is
-a view, or more specifically, an instance of ViewViewComponentResult.
+a view, or more specifically, an instance of `ViewViewComponentResult`.

 When using xUnit testing framework, we can verify that a variable is of a certain type by using the method
-Assert.IsAssignableFrom<T>(object):
+`Assert.IsAssignableFrom<T>(object)`:

 ```csharp
 //act